-The impact of Lean Strategy on Automotive Manufacturing Industry:
+The impact of Lean Strategy on the Automotive Manufacturing Industry:

 Case of Marcopolo South Africa (Pty) Ltd

 MINI DISSERTATION

 Submitted in partial fulfilment of the requirements for the degree

 MASTER OF BUSINESS ADMINISTRATION

 CHAPTER 6:

 CONCLUSION AND RECOMMENDATIONS

 INTRODUCTION

 This thesis explored the history of manufacturing in Marcopolo S.A, compared past and present differences in manufacturing between the western world and eastern societies and introduced the just-in-time method – its origins, development and how the practices made their way to Brazil.
 The evolution of Lean Manufacturing from JIT and the Toyota Production system was then introduced and its elements and goals explored.
 Comparisons were made between traditional manufacturing and the lean manufacturing method across a range of parameters.
 Finally, changes that need to be made to a manufacturer’s production processes and techniques for implementing lean methods in an automobile manufacturing firm were explored , namely those applied to shaping a manufacturing environment, such as production smoothing, buffering of production capacity, reduction in setup time, cross training and re-designing the layout of the plant.